bioinfo-pf-curie/geniac/CONTRIBUTING.md

   }
 }

-Note that the name of the software provided in `params.tools` can be anyname (is it not necessarly the same nane as the software will be called in command line)
+Note that the name of the software provided in `params.tools` can be anyname (is it not necessarly the same nane as the software will be called in command line).

-{: .alert .alert-warning}
+### The software is available in conda but a tricky yml recipe is needed